VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part1.md

 <div class='guideSection' markdown='1'>
 <a id='SPhase2'></a>
 Grab the boss North before he cast the next **Bloodrake** on everyone.
 He will be followed by **Belone Coils** and **Inversive Chlamys**.
-Have everyone stack behind the boss, players of the fobidden role(s) will grab the tether and spread along the North edge while the other will soak the towers.
+Have everyone stack behind the boss, players of the forbidden role(s) will grab the tether and spread along the North edge while the other will soak the towers.
-Example with towers fobidden for DPS:
+Example with towers forbidden for DPS:
 <img class='soloImg' src='{{ page.imagePath | append: 'coil.jpg' }}'>

-He will then cast **Aetheric Chlamys** that will force the role(s) who grabed the tethers to grab them again on the next **Inversive Chlamys**.
+He will then cast **Aetheric Chlamys** that will force the role(s) who grabbed the tethers to grab them again on the next **Inversive Chlamys**.

 Next is another **Bloodrake** on every players followed by another **Belone Coils**.
 Players who can take the towers have to move in.
-Once they're soaked, these players will move middle for the incomming **Director's Belone** to immediatly spread <span class='speDebuff'>Role Call</span> among these players.
+Once they're soaked, these players will move middle for the incoming **Director's Belone** to immediately spread <span class='speDebuff'>Role Call</span> among these players.
 When it's done, the 2 players without a debuff have to move in to get one.
 Then the players who got hit by the previous **Inversive Chlamys** will grab the tethers and everyone will assume the same positions used for the first mechanic.

-*Heperos* will carry on with **Decollation** followed by **Elegant Evisceration**, remember to swap to use the remaining Tank inuvlnerability.
+*Heperos* will carry on with **Decollation** followed by **Elegant Evisceration**, remember to swap to use the remaining Tank invulnerability.

 Next is **Setting the Scene** into **Pinax**, same as previously.
 Four different **Mekhane** with a random **Swift** between the third and forth **Mekhane**.